aidengilmartin/reference-tool/README.md

 # Reference Tool

-Simple academic referencing tool for online resources.
+Simple academic referencing tool for online sources.

 This was initially created for personal use and supports the Bangor University variant of the Harvard referencing format.
 Formatting is based off the examples in the official referencing guide supplied by Bangor University.